A Conversation with John Werling, Partner, Director of Operational Excellence Practice at WIN Digital Solutions

 Let’s talk more about how engineer-to-order (ETO) companies utilize Salesforce.
 Can you add more detail?

-Sure, for people that may not know, ETO companies do a lot of custom creation for their customers.
+Sure, for people who may not know, ETO companies do a lot of custom creation for their customers.
 Unlike standard product companies, you build a bill of materials (BOM) on the fly, tailored specifically to a customer’s specifications.
 From an operations perspective, ETO is more project-oriented and less routine than a production environment.
 In contrast with standard widgets built with standard components, ETO companies typically start with a bare chassis and add features and options to order.

 Because of the amount of customization, the other nuance is the degree to which they buy/build-to-order vs. buy/build-to-stock.
 The truth is that most companies are “tweeners,” employing both strategies in a mixed environment.
 It is a pretty different process model than is presented by a standard item master ERP, because of the variation and varying sequence of activities needed to specify, confirm, and ultimately fulfill an order.
 So we’ve created some pretty cool modifications using Ascent ERP as the core application to extend Salesforce and facilitate a more flexible product and process model.
 These can encompass all kinds of ETO products from custom furniture to custom renovations.
 Any product you can think of really that is configured-to-order.